theforeman/foreman_hooks/README.md

 the priority value, so influences where it's done in relation to DNS, DHCP, VM creation and other tasks.

+When testing hooks, don't rely on writing logs to /tmp or /var/tmp as you may not be able to see the contents.
+On modern systemd-based OSes, Apache (and Foreman) is run with a private temp directory to improve security - consider using `~foreman/tmp/` instead, or read `/tmp/systemd-private-*` as root.

 ## Hook failures and rollback

 If a hook fails (non-zero return code), the event is logged.
 For Rails events,